The Western Dragon in Lore, Literature and Art (CLAM101)

 |Duration of Module||Term 1: 11 weeks;|

-The module introduces students to a wide range of literary texts and allows them to get a grasp of and engage with the texts’ particularities through the comparative study of a tight theme within them.
-It also asks them to engage with iconographic traditions and to consider the relationships between these and literary ones.
-Students will have the opportunity to grapple with the characteristics and issues of ‘myth’, ‘tradition’ and ‘folklore’.
+- The module introduces you to a wide range of literary texts and allows you to get a grasp of and engage with the texts’ particularities through the comparative study of a tight theme within them.
+It also asks you to engage with iconographic traditions and to consider the relationships between these and literary ones.
+You will have the opportunity to grapple with the characteristics and issues of ‘myth’, ‘tradition’ and ‘folklore’.
 The teaching arises directly from research.
 The central tool of the course will be DO’s OUP USA sourcebook, Dragons, Serpents and Slayers in the Classical and Early Christian Worlds, and it will be supported by DO’s substantial OUP UK monograph Drakon: Dragon Myth and Serpent Cult in the Greek and Roman Worlds and related publications.

 ILO: Module-specific skills